-For calendar year 2005, we believe that the total market for hard drives was more than 380 million units, or almost \$28 billion in sales.
-Over half of these unit shipments were to the desktop market.
-Total hard drive unit growth depends greatly on developments in the personal computer ("PC") market.
+For calendar year 2006, we believe that the total market for hard drives was more than 435 million units, or over \$29 billion in sales.
+Over half of these unit shipments were desktop-class drives.
+As a result, developments in the personal computer ("PC") market significantly impact total hard drive unit growth.
 We believe that the demand for hard drives in the PC market has grown in part due to: